 “We get ourselves ready to pray by looking at a tree, a transplanted tree, and seeing ourselves in it.”

 Maybe we don’t belong in the land we inhabit now; maybe we are in a season of exile.
-We are strong trees, able to withstand the storm.
-Your exile is almost over.
+But we can be strong trees, able to withstand the storm.

-A Tree of righteous will always find water and be able to yield fruit.
+A tree of righteousness will always find water and be able to yield fruit.
 This is possible when we know God and His Word.
 When life is hard—which is inevitable—we dig down deep into the Word of God to draw strength for every trial.
-The first Psalm reminds of this and prepares us for prayer.
+The first Psalm reminds us of this and prepares us for prayer.

-We do not grow weary in doing good, because the wicked will blow away as chaff.
-I love this imagery; in Biblical antiquity when a farmer harvests the wheat, he tosses the wheat into the wind.
-The chaff has no weight—no substance and is blown away with the wind.
-The wheat falls to the threshing floor.
-Both the wheat and the chaff are subject to the harvest—one yields food for the hungry (the righteous) the other (the wicked) are blown away with the wind.
+We do not grow weary in doing good, and the wicked will blow away as chaff.
+I love this imagery; in biblical antiquity, when a farmer harvests wheat, he tosses the wheat into the wind.
+The chaff has no weight or substance and is blown away by the wind.
+The wheat flower falls to the threshing floor.
+Both the wheat and the chaff are subject to the harvest; one yields food for the hungry (the righteous) the other (the wicked) is blown away with the wind.
 God’s promise to those that endure, the righteous, is that however wicked this world becomes, it will not prevail.

-Lord of the Harvest, I pray that a hunger and thirst for You, for Your Word, be stirred in the hearts of Your people, that we may know You deeper in a new and fresh way.
-Lord I pray that our root system would be entrenched in Your Word, that we know where to dig for a drink of water in a dry and thirsty land.
+Lord of the Harvest, I pray that a hunger and thirst for You, for Your Word, be stirred in the hearts of Your people, so that we may know You deeper in a new and fresh way.
+Lord, I pray that our root system would be entrenched in Your Word and that we know where to dig for a drink of water in a dry and thirsty land.
 I pray Your Word be the root system in which we dig deep for Your Living Water.

-Lord as we pray through the Psalms—prepare our hearts for prayer; draw us deeper into intimacy with You—that we may know You in a deeper way.
-Lord I want to feel you through my entire being, that as I pray, Your Word becomes the marrow in my bones; the blood in my veins; the breath in my spirit.
+Lord, as we pray through the Psalms—prepare our hearts for prayer; draw us deeper into intimacy with You—that we may know You more deeply.
+Lord, I want to feel you through my entire being, as I pray, Your Word becomes the marrow in my bones, the blood in my veins, the breath in my spirit.
 Flow through us and saturate us with Your Holy Spirit.